certicky/crowdsourced-geotracker/README.md

 7. Copy the `settings.js.example` file to `settings.js` and update the values in it.
 8. Insert some initial data from <https://maphub.net/Cen4infoRes/russian-ukraine-monitor>: `node importInitialReports.js`
-9. Run the backend: `npm run listen`
+9. Run the backend: `npm run listen` or simply `node index.js`
+10. The backend also serves the web frontend, so you can just open `http://localhost:3000/` in a browser to see the map (assuming that you use port 3000 in your `settings.js`).

 ### API